Network Configurations for IBM DB2 Analytics Accelerator for z/OS

-On the second host the situation is the same.
+On the second host, the situation is the same.
 The wall IP is not available and the IDAA server application is not started on this host.

-Therefore the overall overview looks like this:
+Therefore, the overview diagram looks like this:

 IBM recommends a basic network setup that uses one OSA-Express card, one switch, and three cables.
 The cables connect the switches with the OSA-Express card and the Netezza hosts.
 In such an environment, a failover on the accelerator side does not matter because the switch always provides a path from System z to the active host (see figure).